sohail-c/project1/project1.md

 ### Group Decision: Waterfall
 We decided on the Waterfall model.
 The software is being developed for a nuclear power plant, which means it must be extremely reliable, long-lasting, and compliant with detailed and strict regulations.
 The set and stone, chronological nature of Waterfall ensures that the requirements are defined from the beginning, reducing the risk of error.
 This structured approach is also ideal for this large-scale project with multiple stakeholders and little room for evolution.

+### Alternate Choice: Spiral
+An alternate choice we had for this software was the Spiral model, which was discussed due to it's emphasis on risk analysis.
+We chose Waterfall over this due to the desire to not repeat the process with iterations, and deliver one solid deliverable at the end.

 ---

 ### Scenario #4